openwisp/netjsonconfig/docs/source/backends/intermediate.rst

    )

-And to do that we get rid of the multiple indentation levels by flattening the tree structure
+And to do that we get rid of the multiple indentation levels by flattening the tree structure.

-The tree associated with the previous NetJSON example is this
+The tree associated with the previous NetJSON example is this:

 .. graphviz::